-Before releasing the list to the general public, be sure to GET the list header and make any changes that need to be made.
+• Before releasing the list to the general public, be sure to GET the list header and make any changes that need to be made.
 Typically, changes will need to be made to the location parameters of the Notebook= and/or Digest= keywords, particularly if you are moving from one platform to another.

-Note that the first digest sent from the new site will say "First ever".
+Note: The first digest sent from the new site will say "First ever".

-7.15.2.
-Migrating lists from non-LISTSERV sites
+7.15.2 Migrating Lists from Non-LISTSERV Sites